bottlerocket-os/bottlerocket/workspaces/api/README.md

 [Further docs](apiclient/)

 Users can access the API through the `apiclient` binary.
-It's available in Thar, whether you're accessing it through a control channel like SSM or the admin container.
+It's available in Bottlerocket, whether you're accessing it through a control channel like SSM or the admin container.
 (See the top-level [README](../../) for information about those.)

 Rust code can use the `apiclient` library to make requests to the Unix-domain socket of the [apiserver](#apiserver).